 Moderate Or Low-Intensity Strength Training

 This is another effective exercise program for women who want to lose weight.
-Strength training helps you build muscle mass, which allows you to burn more calories (1).
-Similarly, lifting weights enables you to tone your body, improve bone strength, and reduce the risk of falls and lower back injury (1).
+Strength training helps you build or maintain muscle mass, which allows you to burn more calories (1).
+Similarly, lifting weights enables you to fight age-related muscle loss, improve bone strength, and reduce the risk of falls and lower back injury (1).

 However, you can easily injure yourself when performing these exercises, primarily if you have never worked with weights before.
 So, work with a trainer and opt for low-intensity or moderate strength training programs to reduce injury risk.